What Is Quantitative Easing and Does It Work?

 During regular times central banks move short-term interest rates in order to control the interest rates prevalent in the economy through the inter-bank market – interest rates at which banks can borrow from each other.
 However, following the 2008 financial crisis, in many countries the short-term nominal interest rate has approached what is called the zero lower bound.
 The short term interest rate came so close to zero that it became basically impossible to lower it further in order to stimulate the economy.
 Simply speaking, the zero lower bound implies that the nominal interest rate cannot go negative.
 Therefore, standard monetary policy is limited by this zero lower bound.

-The moment that central banks, such as the Federal Reserve, realized that they could not use the traditional way to conduct monetary policy anymore, they came up with another approach which is what we call quantitative easing.
+The moment that central banks, such as the Federal Reserve, realised that they could not use the traditional way to conduct monetary policy anymore, they came up with another approach which is what we call quantitative easing.
 First of all, quantitative easing involves a change in the kind of assets the central bank buys.
 The traditional approach to moving short-term interest rates is based on the purchases of risk-free assets with short maturity – generally government bonds.
 Instead, with quantitative easing, the kind of assets the central bank buys varies.
 They can be bonds with longer maturity, but they can also be very different kinds of assets, such as securities issued by private entities.
 Mostly however, it depends on what kind of goal the central bank has in mind.

 Let’s think for a moment what goal the central bank achieves by buying long term bonds.
 Effectively, buying long term bonds raises the price of these bonds, bringing down long-term interest rates.
 So the first effect of these non-traditional purchases is to change expectations about future short-term interest rates.
 This is because long term interest rates, once adjusted for risk, reflect the expected path for future short term interest rates.

 Why is lowering expected future short term interest rates useful?
 Well, because economic decisions are made by forward looking agents for which expectations about future short term interest rates matter.
-Therefore, by moving expectations the central is able to circumnavigate the problem that the current short term rate cannot be lowered any further.
+Therefore, by moving expectations the central bank is able to circumnavigate the problem that the current short term rate cannot be lowered any further.
 The central bank cannot bring the short-term interest rate down because it is already at zero, but it can still bring down expectations about future short-term interest rates by lowering the long-term interest rate.

 The government can also buy securities issued by private entities.
 In this case, there are two effects.
 There’s the effect on the maturities that we mentioned.
 But there is also another important effect.
 The moment the central bank starts buying securities that are not completely risk-free, it means that it is trying to affect the risk premium and provide liquidity to the banking sector.
 In this case, the central bank is not only providing an anchor for future short-term interest rates, but it is also trying to lower the risk premium and to provide some kind of stability to the financial system.

+II.
 Invezz: Does QE have an effect on the total number of bonds in circulation?
 Is QE accompanied by an increase in the issuance of new bonds?

 Professor Bianchi: If the central bank buys long term bonds in exchange for reserves, the number of bonds that is held by the public is going down.
 In this case, everything else equal, it is not that the number of bonds is going down, it is just that the number of bonds held by the public is going down.

+III.
 Invezz: What precedents do we have of QE implementation?

 Professor Bianchi: The first country to ever implement quantitative easing was Japan, because it went through a long period of deflation and very low growth.
 The nominal interest rate in Japan has been stuck at zero for a very long time.
 But since the 2008 financial crisis, all major economies have been very close to the zero lower bound.
 Countries like the US and the UK have been very active in using quantitative easing, while the ECB has been much more reluctant to do so.
 Many economists would probably argue that quantitative easing did not really work in Japan, while there is a sense that it has been more effective in the UK and in the US.

+IV.
 Invezz: Has QE worked?

 Professor Bianchi: It is a bit hard to answer this question, because we don’t have the counterfactual.
 For example, with the US we don’t know what would have happened if QE had not been implemented.